bk408/LensLoom/README.md

 🖼️ Gallery Stored in the Browser: Your memories, conveniently stored and accessible right from your browser.
 LensLoom is not just a tool; it's an ode to creativity, making every capture an artistic endeavor.
 Made with love by Bhavya Khatri.

-# Process
+🔄 Process

-- Basic structure created
+🏗️ Basic structure created
-- Video Part created
+🎥 Video Part created
-- Record & Capture button created
+📷 Record & Capture button created
-- Record Stream Video
+📹 Record Stream Video
-- Added timer functionality
+⏱️ Added timer functionality
-- Image capture functionality added
+🌅 Image capture functionality added
-- Image filter functionality added
+🎨 Image filter functionality added
-- Gallery Feature added   - using Index DB
+🖼️ Gallery Feature added - using Index DB
-- Retrieve data from indexedDB to gallery
+🔄 Retrieve data from IndexedDB to gallery